yfaway/openhab-rules/README.md

 * Water leakage.

 ## Control
-* A single button on HAB UI to turn off all the controlled lights.
 * Turn on/off main water valve.
 * Turn off water valve and alert when water leakage detected.
 * Control blinds.